top of page

 Winter: Rest and Restoration

-Winter is often perceived as a time of dormancy, but it can also be a period of deep restoration and introspection.
+Winter is often perceived as a time of latency, but it can also be a period of deep restoration and introspection.
 Nature rests and so should we, allowing ourselves to rejuvenate and prepare for the new growth that spring will bring.

 Self-Care Practices: